raztud/mr-reviewer/README.md

 - ✅ REST API architecture - simple, stateless, and reliable
 - ✅ Multi-process design - independent services for better stability
 - ✅ Local LLM summarization (privacy-focused, no data sent to external APIs)
+- ✅ Redis-backed persistent storage with automatic fallback to JSON files
 - ✅ Automatic posting of summaries to GitLab MRs
-- ✅ Duplicate detection to avoid reprocessing
+- ✅ Duplicate detection to avoid reprocessing (O(1) lookups with Redis)
 - ✅ Background monitoring with configurable intervals
 - ✅ Comprehensive logging and easy debugging
 - ✅ Comprehensive test suite with pytest
+- ✅ Docker deployment with health checks and persistent volumes

 ## Prerequisites